kunfoo/kunfoo.github.io/logbook.md

 As I only have one wireless interface, I decided to use `Type=wlan`, but it's also perfectly fine to specify the wireless interface.
 Again have a look at the great [Arch Wiki documentation on systemd-networkd](https://wiki.archlinux.org/title/Systemd-networkd) or `man systemd.network` for details.
 Then enable systemd-networkd by `systemctl enable --now systemd-networkd.service`.
-As I wanted to play with DNS over TLS I decided to put `UseDNS=false` in there and use systemd-resolved for DNS.
+As I wanted to play with DNS over TLS, I decided to put `UseDNS=false` in there and use systemd-resolved for DNS.

 ### systemd-resolved
 I just found out that the VPN provider [Mullvad offers free ad-blocking DoT-ready DNS